Jesusblan/todoList-js/README.md

-# project-template
+# Todo and projects list
-template with basic files and configurations for future projects
+with the new js methods learnt in Odin project course.